kanadgupta/glitch-sync/README.md

 ## Disclaimer

-I am not an employee of Glitch (just a user)!
+I am not an employee of Glitch (merely a user)!
 This repository is not endorsed by Glitch and does not use a documented public API endpoint (and the endpoint can be kind of flaky to be honest).
 The endpoint may change at anytime and break this workflow.